One side of the 82 pages that make up

 Knowing we had this one-of-a-kind precious PLI employee scrapbook as a potential resource for creating interpretation materials - if quality digital images of the items held in the scrapbook were made available.
 The next step became clear.
 To find where the scrapbook contents could be professionally conserved and while doing so, have the contents professionally digitized.

 Northeast Document Conservation Center (NEDCC) in Andover, MA was referred to us and they provided us with an estimate for conserving our first two PLI treasures.
 The original, 1910 surveyor's map of the 30-mile-long, PLI right-of-way and the reunion scrapbook.
-Beginning early in 2018, we began fundraising for having the map and scrapbook, and other PLI-related ephemera acquired conservation, and digitization work done.
+Beginning early in 2018, we began fundraising for having the map and the scrapbook, and other PLI-related ephemera acquired conservation, and digitization work done.

 The first item to be conserved was the original PLI surveyor's map at a cost of a little more than $11K